-As multifamily units represent less than 20 percent of the state's dwelling type weatherized, we are not required to, and currently do not have a multifamily audit process approved by DOE.
+As multifamily units represent less than 20 percent of the state's dwelling type weatherized, Arizona is not required to, and currently does not have a multifamily audit process approved by DOE.
 The state will treat multifamily units as any other dwelling seeking weatherization.
-If the units meet both the client eligibility and building eligibility, weatherization is permitted.
+If the units meet both the client eligibility and building eligibility, weatherization may be permitted.
 The Sub-grantee must follow all applicable state laws when dealing with rental properties and the requirements put forth on the property owners.